-When I travel, I look forward to returning to Lisbon, and when I’m in Lisbon, my feet itch for the road.
-When I’m working hard in Portugal, I crave heading offline, and when I’m travelling and disconnected from work, my brain is overflowing with business ideas.
+When I travel, I look forward to returning home, and when I’m home, my feet itch for the road.
+When I’m working hard, I crave heading offline, and when I’m travelling and disconnected from work, my brain is overflowing with business ideas.

 Yes, I’ve finally found a balance in life and it’s made my travels so freaking amazing.

 The first three months of 2017 have easily brought the best trips of my entire life.
 Easily.

 I’m hoping the remaining nine will be just as wonderful.

 I’m kicking off the month of April with… no travel at all.

 After an action-packed March in Namibia, I’m enjoying being in Portugal with all its glorious spring weather.
 I’ll be spending much of April writing about my time in Southern Africa while getting back into my gym-going and paleo-eating habits.
 Not particularly exciting, but self-care is necessary in order for me to keep my brain in check and my happiness levels high.

 It won’t be all Lisbon, though, as towards the end of the month, I’ll be heading to Copenhagen for a fun city break with Dave.
 I’ve been dying to visit this city for years and can’t wait to check out the colourful buildings in Nyhavn, be disappointed by the Little Mermaid statue, palace-hop my way around the city, and hang out in Tivoli Gardens.

 I’ll be spending the vast majority of May in Portugal as well, but I still have several exciting getaways planned.